-Para Pro Surf Festival (varying, mid-March) — just one of several competitions attracting die-hards to the celebrated lands in Paparo in southern Tahiti Nui.
+Para Pro Surf Festival (varying, mid-March) — just one of several competitions attracting die-hards to the celebrated lands in best time to travel to Tahiti.

 Tahiti-Moorea worldwide Marathon (changeable, overdue March) — brings a few 2000 runners, even with all interesting tasks before and later for all.

 Easter (varying, March/April) — celebrated throughout the islands.
 Some centers near four times, although Great Friday and Easter Monday are public holidays.
-Easter Sunday is a great time to pay a visit to a church.
+Easter Sunday is the best time to travel to Tahiti.